 The HummerBird Celebration Story

-The hummers pause here each fall to prepare for the most arduous leg of their migration.
+The hummers pause in Rockport-Fulton by the thousands each fall to prepare for the most arduous leg of their migration.
+Our coastal live oak trees, plant life and community-wide effort to feed hummingbirds make for a rewarding layover.
+While here, they must eat and eat and eat, increasing their body fat up to 50% which will be used to fuel their continued migration.
 Upon leaving here, they will fly non-stop across the Gulf of Mexico, an incredible journey of some 800 plus miles.
-While here, they must eat and eat and eat, increasing their body fat up to 50% which will be used to fuel their continued migration.

 Hummer Homes located throughout the community provide valuable sources of nectar for the hummingbirds.
 The yards and gardens are landscaped and maintained year round with plants specifically intended to attract and nourish hummingbirds.
-Once dubbed a “progressive dinner”, the Hummer Homes are uniquely special.
+Once dubbed a “progressive dinner” for the birds, the Hummer Homes are uniquely special.
 For a specific list of these homes, contact the Rockport-Fulton Chamber of Commerce and Visitor Center during the month of September.

 The event happens every September.
 It is put together by a committee of the Rockport-Fulton Chamber of Commerce.
-It brings in approximately 5,000 people to our community.
-It happens during an ordinarily slow-economic period.
+The Celebration brings in approximately 5,000 people to our community during an ordinarily slow-economic period.

 Thank You to Our 2018 Sponsors